 - The League of Nations holds its first council meeting in Paris, France.

-- The United States ratifies the Eighteenth Amendment to the United States Constitution, requiring Prohibition in the United States one year after ratification.
+- Nebraska becomes the 36th state to approve the Eighteenth Amendment to the United States Constitution.
+With the necessary three-quarters of the states approving the amendment, Prohibition is constitutionally mandated in the United States one year later.

 - Ernest Shackleton's expedition finds the magnetic South Pole.

 - The United States Senate accepts the Anglo-German treaty of 1899 in which the United Kingdom renounces its claims to the Samoan islands.